Year One Curriculum Letter - Terms One and Two 2021

 In Year 1 pupils will find the structure and content of their day rather different from that of the Reception class.
-To aid transition we will continue some child-initiated activities, known as 'Plan, Do and Review' in the afternoons and children will be encouraged to link their plans and activities to the themes we are studying in class.
-There are distinct areas in the class such as the Role-Play, Storytelling, Creative and a book corner.
+To aid transition we will continue some child-initiated activities.
+The children will be given ‘Rainbow Challenges’ in the morning to support their English and Mathematics work.
+In addition to our learning in the afternoons, they will take part in 'Plan, Do, Review' activities where they will be encouraged to link their plans and activities to the themes we are studying in class.

-Pupils will receive daily teaching in Maths and English, with a daily phonics session of about 15 minutes.
-All activities will take account of their age and expected concentration span and will involve plenty of physical activity and learning through music, drama and carefully chosen educational toys and games.
+Pupils will receive daily teaching in Maths and English, with a daily phonics and handwriting session.
+All activities will take account of their age and expected concentration span and will involve plenty of physical activity and learning through music, speaking and listening and carefully chosen educational toys and games.

-Learning in Year 1 progresses from the E.Y.F.S to the New National Curriculum for Key Stage One and, as such, children will learn about Science, Information Technology, History, Geography, Religious Education, Physical Education, Art & Design, Music, Personal, Social & Health Education and Design Technology.
-Children will be taught some subject specific lessons but many of these subjects will be taught as cross-curricular themes in a manner more appropriate and meaningful for younger children.
+Learning in Year 1 progresses from the E.Y.F.S to the New National Curriculum for Key Stage One and, as such, children will learn about Science, Computing, History, Geography, Religious Education, Physical Education, Art & Design, Music, Personal, Social & Health Education Religious Education and Design Technology.
+Children will be taught in subject specific lessons as well as cross-curricular themes in a manner more appropriate and meaningful for younger children.

 The points listed below may help to answer some of the day to day queries about life in Year 1.

 Home/school communication: Home/School Contact books will be checked by one of our Teaching Assistants every morning so you are welcome to continue to use the books to communicate brief messages.
 If you have a concern or a more detailed query, it is preferable to speak to us after school or at another mutually convenient time.
 Please also use our class email for communication.
 Any urgent messages, such as a change in collection arrangements, please email the school or telephone the school office as we are unable to check our class email during teaching time.